awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 **Tip**
 The official AWS Deep Learning Container \(DLC\) images are built from the [NVIDIA CUDA base images](https://hub.docker.com/r/nvidia/cuda)\.
 If you want to use the prebuilt DLC images as references while following the rest of the instructions, see the [AWS Deep Learning Containers for PyTorch Dockerfiles](https://github.com/aws/deep-learning-containers/tree/master/pytorch)\.

-1. Add the following arguments to specify versions for PyTorch and other packages\.
+1. Add the following arguments to specify versions of PyTorch and other packages\.
 Also, indicate the Amazon S3 bucket paths to the SageMaker data parallel library and other software to use AWS resources, such as the Amazon S3 plug\-in\.

-   To use versions of the libraries other than the ones provided in the following code example, we recommend you look into the [official Dockerfiles of AWS Deep Learning Container for PyTorch](https://github.com/aws/deep-learning-containers/tree/master/pytorch/training/docker) to find versions that are tested, compatible, and suitable for your application\.
-To find publicly available binary file URLs of the library, see the table at [Modify a PyTorch Training Script](data-parallel-modify-sdp-pt.md)\.
+   To use versions of the third party libraries other than the ones provided in the following code example, we recommend you look into the [official Dockerfiles of AWS Deep Learning Container for PyTorch](https://github.com/aws/deep-learning-containers/tree/master/pytorch/training/docker) to find versions that are tested, compatible, and suitable for your application\.

+   To find URLs for the `SMDATAPARALLEL_BINARY` argument, see the look up tables at [Supported Frameworks](distributed-data-parallel-support.md#distributed-data-parallel-supported-frameworks)\.

    ```
    ARG PYTORCH_VERSION=1.10.2